dryajov/promisify-this/README.md

 - `promisify(instance [, this], )` - promisify a function, object literal or a class instance, optionally using an alternative `this`.
 Instance methods are promisified lazily, which allows promisifying large objects without much initial overhead.
   - `instance` - the instance to promisify, can be object, function or a class instance.
-    - All functions and methods are assumed to be in standard callback style, e.g. `function(args, callback)` where `callback` takes an `error` as its first argument.
+    - All functions and methods are assumed to be in standard callback style, e.g. `function(...args, callback)` where `callback` takes an `error` as its first argument.
   - `this` optional - `this` to call the methods with
   - `promisifyFn` optional (boolean, default `false`) - if `true` will treat the passed instance as a callable function.